ornlneutronimaging/iMars3D/tests/integration/readme.md

-This folder contains integration test for iMars3D.
+This folder contains integration tests for iMars3D.
-The corresponding testing data is located in `tests/data`.
+Please consult the developer's documentation on how to use the data repository to write integration tests